cs1302uga/cs1302-tutorials/exceptions/exceptions2.md

 ## Explicitly Throwing Exceptions & Exception Propagation

-Now that you have seen how to handle exceptions in code written by others that can throw exceptions, it's important understand how and why you can throw exceptions yourself.
+Now that you have seen how to handle exceptions in code written by others that can throw exceptions, it's important to understand how and why you can throw exceptions yourself.
 In Java, the `throw` keyword is used to explicitly throw an exception.
 Here is an example where we create an [`IllegalArgumentException`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/IllegalArgumentException.html)